-'''

-c.IPEngineApp.work_dir = u'/path/to/scratch/'
+c.IPEngineApp.work\dir = u'/path/to/scratch/'

-'''

-IPython's Direct interface
+2.4 IPython's Direct interface

-The direct, or multiengine, interface represents one possible way of working with a set of IPython engines.
-The basic idea behind the multiengine interface is that the capabilities of each engine are directly and explicitly exposed to the user.
-Thus, in the multiengine interface, each engine is given an id that is used to identify the engine and give it work to do.
+The direct interface represents one possible way of working with a set of IPython engines.
+The basic idea behind the direct interface is that the capabilities of each engine are directly and explicitly exposed to the user.
+Thus, in the direct interface, each engine is given an id that is used to identify the engine and give it work to do.
 This interface is very intuitive and is designed with interactive usage in mind, and is the best place for new users of IPython to begin.

-Starting the IPython controller and engines
+2.4.1 Starting the IPython controller and engines